SuppoRTT - Supported Return to Training

 - Preparing for Annual Review of Competency Progression (ARCP).

-All trainees should meet with their Educational Supervisor (ES) as soon as possible after returning to work and complete a Follow-up Form.
+All PDs should meet with their ES as soon as possible after returning to work and complete a Follow-up Form.

 The following groups of returning trainees are eligible for SuppoRTT funding